honkmobile/log-to-rabbitmq/README.md

 ## Introduction
 At Honkmobile we perform a large amount of log analysis, click-stream tracking, and loading into a data warehouse.
 Importing web logs following regular daily rotation is functional, but supporting our BI needs requires near real-time import from our API and web servers into our reporting platform.
 This script is used to emit logs from various applications into RabbitMQ, from which a set of workers consume the logs appropriately.

+In casual testing we were able to produce more than 10,000 messages per second with this script.
+Any bottleneck is in RabbitMQ's ability to absorb the message stream fast enough.

 ## Requirements
 This script requires Python 2.x.
 We have only tested it on 2.7, though it will likely work with earlier versions.
 Python 3 support is not available as we use librabbitmq, which unfortunately does not support Python 3 yet.